apache/drill/protocol/readme.txt

 in your PATH (you may need to download and build it first).
 You can download it from http://code.google.com/p/protobuf/downloads/list.

-2. Run "mvn process-sources -P proto-compile".
+2. In protocol dir, run "mvn process-sources -P proto-compile" or "mvn clean install -P proto-compile".

 3. Check in the new/updated files.